Nigeria Centre for Disease Control: Growth

-On the 15th of March 2017, the Bill supporting the formal establishment of the NCDC was approved by the Federal Executive Council.
+On 15 March 2017, the Bill supporting the formal establishment of the NCDC was approved by the Federal Executive Council.
 This was presented to the 8th National Assembly (Nigeria) as an Executive Bill.
 Following deliberations by the National Assembly and approval, President Muhammadu Buhari signed the Bill for an Act to establish the NCDC as a federal government agency on November 13, 2018.
 The Nigeria Centre for Disease Control and Prevention Establishment Act 2018 gives NCDC the mandate to promote, coordinate, and facilitate the prevention, detection, and control of communicable diseases in Nigeria and other events of public health importance.

-To provide a framework for the strategic implementation of activities, the NCDC Strategy and Implementation Plan 2017 - 2021 was launched on the 21st of November 2017.
-The NCDC Vision and Mission Statement were created to guide the key activities outlined in the 2017-2021 strategic plan.
-The Mission Statement was further broken down into 5 strategic goals with defined outcomes, 22 objectives, and 89 corresponding activities to support the multiple initiatives of the 2017-2021 horizon.
+To provide a framework for the strategic implementation of activities, the NCDC Strategy and Implementation Plan 2017–2021 was launched on 21 November 2017.
+The NCDC Vision and Mission Statement were created to guide the key activities outlined in the 2017–2021 strategic plan.
+The Mission Statement was further broken down into 5 strategic goals with defined outcomes, 22 objectives, and 89 corresponding activities to support the multiple initiatives of the 2017–2021 horizon.
 A three-day review process took place for internal and external stakeholders to identify the successes and challenges that require addressing and to identify and prioritise activities to execute in the subsequent years.